-Braxton DeGarmo can’t lay claim to wanting to be a writer all his life, although his mother and seventh grade English teacher were convinced he had what it would take.
-He went to Duke University, earned a Bachelor’s Degree of Science in Engineering with a major in Bio-Medical Engineering, and followed that with medical school at the University of Cincinnati.
-After a residency in Emergency Medicine at Madigan Army Medical Center, he served tours as the Chief, Emergency Medical Services at Fort Campbell, KY and as a research Flight Surgeon at Fort Rucker, AL. Who had time to write?
+Unlike many writers, I can’t lay claim to wanting to be a writer all my life, although my mother and seventh grade English teacher were convinced I had what it would take.
+At Duke University I earned a Bachelor’s Degree of Science in Engineering with a major in Bio-Medical Engineering and a minor in good times.
+After that came medical school at the University of Cincinnati where I got into trouble perpetually because they could read my handwriting.
+During my residency in Emergency Medicine at Madigan Army Medical Center,the Army tried to straighten me out, but I had grown up watching M.A.S.H. and its reruns.
+They had an uphill battle and I held the high ground.
+Ultimately, I served tours as the Chief, Emergency Medical Services at Fort Campbell, KY and as a research Flight Surgeon at Fort Rucker, AL. Who had time to write?

-By the late 1990s, his professional and family life had settled down, somewhat, and his mother once again took up her mantra, “Write a book.
+By the late 1990s, my professional and family life had settled down, somewhat, and my mother once again took up her mantra, “Write a book.
 You’re a good writer.”
-Yet, with no experience in writing anything other than technical articles, he hesitated to try his hand at fiction.
-That changed in 1997 when the local newspaper held a writing contest for Valentine’s Day.
-Out of 1100 entries, he made it to the top five finalists and realized that maybe he could write fiction after all.
+She was a pro, keeping her taunts to just often enough to fall short of nagging.
+Still, with no experience in writing anything other than technical articles, I hesitated to try my hand at fiction.
+That required writing dialogue and just ask my wife, I’m a man of few words.
+Things changed in 1997 when the local newspaper held a writing contest for Valentine’s Day.
+Out of 1100 entries, making it to the top five finalists shocked me, and I realized that maybe this writer’s gig had something to it after all.

-Twenty years after that first hesitant start, he can’t find enough time to write all the stories floating in his head.
-He has lived in Missouri with his wife, Paula, for the past 32 years, but a move is about to happen.
-Their two children are grown and with three grandchildren, this “Papa” wears a number of hats.
+Twenty-five-plus years after that first hesitant start, I can’t find enough time to write all the stories floating in my head.
+My wife and I moved from Missouri in 2018, where we lived for the past 32 years, and I now realize why “moving” is #6 on the list of life’s most stressful events.
+Our two children are grown and with three adult grandchildren and a preschool grandson and toddler granddaughter to continue Grandparenting 2.0, this “Papa” wears a number of hats.